mgoltzsche/ctnr/README.md

 _(Unfortunately tabs in firefox tend to crash)_
 The `-b <BUNDLE>` and `--update` options make this operation idempotent:
 The bundle's file system is reused and only recreated when the underlying image has changed.
 Use these options to restart containers very quickly.
-Without them cntnr copies the image file system on bundle creation which can take some time and disk space depending on the image's size.
+Without them ctnr copies the image file system on bundle creation which can take some time and disk space depending on the image's size.
 Also these options enable a container update on restart when the base image is frequently updated before the child image is rebuilt using the following command:
 ```
-$ cntnr image import docker://alpine:3.8
+$ ctnr image import docker://alpine:3.8
 ```

 ### Build Dockerfile as unprivileged user